the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder-r.md

 ### More on pinning dependencies

-In the above example, we included a date along with the specification of the R version in `runtime.txt`.
-This tells Binder which MRAN snapshot to source packages from.
+In the above example, we specified that we want to use R in our project included a date in `runtime.txt`.
+The date tells Binder which MRAN snapshot to source R and packages from.
 [MRAN](https://mran.microsoft.com/) hosts a "CRAN Time Machine" of daily snapshots of the CRAN R packages and R releases as far back as Sept.
 17, 2014.
-In the above example, the MRAN snapshot dated `r-2020-05-26` is used and the version of `readr` available at that date is installed.
+In the above example, the MRAN snapshot dated `r-2020-05-26` is used and the version of R and `readr` available at that date and installed.
 For the workflow to work correctly, please ensure you do not supply a date earlier than this example date.

 This provides some rudimentary package versioning for R Users but is not as robust as pinning versions in a `requirements.txt` in python.
 For more robust and specific version pinning in R, have a look at package [`renv`](https://rstudio.github.io/renv/)